Treyson-Grange/JukeTUI/README.md

 - Spotify Preference will alter what is displayed in the cursor section.
 Your saved albums or your saved playlists.
   - (This feature might turn into 'tabs' eventually, so we can have both)

+## Use

+To run JukeTUI, simply run `go run .`.

+Configurable keybinds are on the way, but for now run `go run . -h` to see the keybinds, or see the reference below

+### Keybinds

+General

+- Quit: q

+Library

+- Navigate Library: Up/Down arrows
+- Change Library page: Left/Right arrows
+- Play selected library item: Enter

+Playback

+- Play/Pause: p
+- Skip: n

+Jukebox

+- Get reccomendation: r
+- Add reccomendation to queue: c

 ## Known Issues

 - [ ] Emojis with 2 or 4 runes screw up our lipgloss formatting, lipgloss is aware of this issue, see [here](https://github.com/charmbracelet/lipgloss/issues/55)